mcagriyilmaz/StudentCrudOperations/README.md

 ### -You need to build and run the backend code and connect to HSQLDB database.
 You can access the database URL in application.properties file in backend folder.

-### -You can start the app with 'npm start' command.
+### -To start the project, you need to write these two lines in command line:npm install react | npm install bootstrap.
+Now you can start the app with 'npm start' command.

 Database scripts and example schema are in database folder.